PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 430 SENIOR THESIS

 Prerequisites: GEG/PLN 390 and GEG/PLN 396 C or better and senior geography or planning major.
 Research in geography or planning and presentation of selected research-related topics.
-Offered spring only.
+Offered occasionally.

 Equivalent Courses: GEG 430, GEG 430W, PLN 430W